 We talked last time about being logical.
-As we talk about the attributes of being a good adjuster, you’ll find areas which come naturally to you and some that don’t.
+As we talk about the attributes of being a good adjuster, you’ll find areas that come naturally to you and some that don’t.
 Most of these traits can be learned with some focused attention.

 It’s my firm belief that anyone can become an excellent adjuster.
 It’s our job here at 2021 Training to show you how that’s possible regardless of your background and experience.